puppetlabs/bolt/INSTALL.md

     choco install ruby
     refreshenv

+If you wish to use `rubocop` on Windows it is necessary to install the `ruby.devkit` and the MSYS2 base package.

+    choco install ruby.devkit
+    refreshenv
+    ridk install    # Choose the base install and complete the Wizard selections.

 ## Installing Bolt

 Bolt can be installed 3 ways depending on your use case.
 The most common case is